spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 possibly subject to license coverage(!); see `disussion in PR #4300
 <https://github.com/spack/spack/pull/4300#issuecomment-305582898>`_.
-[NB: An "mpi" subdirectory is not indicative of the full MPI SDK being present (``mpicc``, …, and header files).
-The directory may contain just the MPI runtime (``mpirun`` and shared libraries) .]
+[NB: An "mpi" subdirectory is not indicative of the full MPI SDK being present (i.e., ``mpicc``, …, and header files).
+The directory may just as well contain only the MPI runtime (``mpirun`` and shared libraries) .]

 ------

 The license is needed at installation time and to compile client packages, but never to merely run any resulting binaries.

-The libraries that are provided in the standalone packages are included in the all-encompassing ``intel-parallel-studio``.
-To complicate matters a bit, that package is sold in 3 "editions", of which only the upper-tier ``cluster`` edition supports compiling MPI applications, and hence only that edition will provide the ``mpi`` virtual package.
-The edition forms the *leading part* of Spack's version numbers for the package:
+The libraries that are provided in the standalone packages are also included in the all-encompassing ``intel-parallel-studio``.
+To complicate matters a bit, that package is sold in 3 "editions", of which only the upper-tier ``cluster`` edition supports *compiling* MPI applications, and hence only that edition can provide the ``mpi`` virtual package.
+(As mentioned [fn2]_, all editions provide support for *running* MPI applications.)

+The edition forms the leading part of the version number for Spack's ``intel*`` packages discussed here.
+This differs from the primarily numeric version numbers seen with most other Spack packages.
+For example, we have:

 .. code-block:: sh